codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 ## Which tools can be configured and which name should I use?

-You can configure all tools supported by Codacy using the configuration file.
+You can use the Codacy configuration file to configure all tools supported by Codacy except the [client-side tools](../related-tools/local-analysis/client-side-tools.md).

 The following are the tool names that must be used in the Codacy configuration file: